An objective function for order preserving hierarchical clustering: Demonstration

 \subsection{Execution and results}

 A number of experiments were run with different parameter settings and on different parts of the dataset.
 While the magnitudes of the quality measures varied between the different parameter settings, the trend was the same in all cases.
 Even the order of the methods with respect to quality of results hardly changed between experiments.
 We have picked a subset of the experiments, presented in Table~\ref{table:params}, to represent the overall observations.
-For each parameter set in Table~\ref{table:params}, we ran $50$ experiments,\footnote{We ran tests with $200$ experiments for a small selection of parameter sets.
-Seeing that the observations remained unchanged, we concluded that $50$ experiments was sufficient for this demonstration.} where each experiment can be outlined as \begin{enumerate} \item Create a planted partition based on the given parameters according to the above procedure; \item Run each of the methods on the generated partially ordered similarity space; \item Evaluate the output of each method according to the listed quality measures. \end{enumerate} The mean values reported in the below plots are the means over these $50$ executions.
+For each parameter set in Table~\ref{table:params}, we ran $50$ experiments,\footnote{To ensure that convergence was reached with $50$ experiments, we ran additional tests with $200$ experiments for a small selection of parameter combinations.}

+where each experiment can be outlined as \begin{enumerate} \item Given the parameters, create a planted partition based on the procedure in Section~\ref{subs:model-for-planted-partitions}; \item Run each of the methods on the generated partially ordered similarity space; \item Evaluate the output of each method according to the listed quality measures. \end{enumerate} The mean values reported in the below plots are the means over these $50$ executions.